kristerhedfors/sumarai/README.md

    - Enhanced information security for sensitive applications
 3. **Zero-Dependencies Philosophy**: The project adheres to the llamafile zero-dependencies approach, using only the Python standard library for all functionality.
 4. **Flexible Executable Discovery**: Automatically locates the llamafile executable using a smart search algorithm.
+5. **Interactive Shell**: Provides an interactive chat interface for real-time communication with the AI model.

 ## Technology Stack